dimi-fn/breakTheHabit/README.md

   <img src="https://github.com/dimi-fn/breakTheHabit/blob/main/client/static/css/schema.PNG" alt="">
 </p>

-To enter the postgreSQL database:
+To enter the PostgreSQL database:
 * First have the docker running based on the commands of the 'server' section
 * Open another terminal, navigate to the root project, and run:

         docker exec -it habit_tracker_dev_db psql -U habit_tracker habit

-* You can execute any sql query based on postgreSQL
+* You can execute any sql query based on PostgreSQL

 ## Client